 In March of 2020, Dr. Karaca-Mandic co-founded the University of Minnesota COVID-19 Hospitalization Tracking Project in an effort to collect and disseminate daily data on COVID-19 hospitalizations, ICU and ventilator use across all U.S. states.
-The project has produced over 10 peer-reviewed publications, and over 100 brief reports.
-The project and Dr. Karaca-Mandic also received 7 international and national recognitions including 2021 INFORMS Information Systems Society Design Science Award, 2021 Innovations That Inspire Award from AACSB, University of Minnesota's Innovation Impact Case Award honorable mention, two Silver Stevie Awards for the "Most Valuable Non-Profit Response" and "Most Valuable Service" from the American Business Awards, and was a finalist for the NIHCM Digital Media Award.
+The project has produced 14 publications, and over 130 reports.
+The project and Dr. Karaca-Mandic also received 8 international, national and university recognitions including 2021 INFORMS Information Systems Society Design Science Award, 2021 Innovations That Inspire Award from AACSB, University of Minnesota's Innovation Impact Case Award honorable mention, two Silver Stevie Awards for the "Most Valuable Non-Profit Response" and "Most Valuable Service" from the American Business Awards, and was a finalist for the NIHCM Digital Media Award.
 Dr. Karaca-Mandic received a 2021 Women's Health Leadership TRUST Award for Community Engagement as well as the Diversity, Equity and Inclusion Science Award from the university's Institute of Health Informatics.
-The project also had major media impact, providing weekly data to NPR and was featured in 160 unique major media coverages including print, radio and television– many were in New York Times, Wall Street Journal, NPR, Bloomberg, ABC, NBC, Forbes, US News World Report, Washington Post, Star Tribune.
+The project also had major media impact, providing weekly data to NPR and was featured in 165 unique major media coverages including print, radio and television– many were in New York Times, Wall Street Journal, NPR, Bloomberg, ABC, NBC, Forbes, US News World Report, Washington Post, Star Tribune.